open-craft/openedx-deployment/docs/analytics/jenkins_jobs.md

 One can do without a `jenkins_env` file by omitting the `. /home/jenkins/jenkins_env` command from the shell script body, and list the environment variables in the actual shell command inline.

+Note that the build schedules can and should be adjusted as needed.
+Depending on the number and size of tracking logs, different jobs can take a differing amount of time.
+Some jobs can conflict while editing the s3 buckets, causing failures due to race conditions.
+If this kind of contention occurs, changing the schedule for jobs is perfectly fine and can often fix the problem.

 ## Answer Distribution

 In edx docs: [Performance (graded and ungraded)](http://edx-analytics-pipeline-reference.readthedocs.io/en/latest/running_tasks.html#performance-graded-and-ungraded)